raisercostin/sekyll/README.md

 The remainder of the file is the blog post.
 You can preview your blog post by following the [Developing the website](#developing-the-website) instructions above.

+# Thanks

+This project started as a fork of https://github.com/lagom/lagom.github.io

+This project exists because [lagom site generator](https://github.com/lagom/lagom.github.io) project contains a lot of generated content: site and java docs and is focused on generating the site for lagom.